prankstr/homelab/README.md

 This repo is the source for my GitOps deployments as well as my personal knowledge bank with notes for my homelab.
 I decided to make it public in case someone finds it useful or interesting.

+Currently most of the content is regarding my Kubernetes cluster and the applications I run on it.
+I'm looking to expand it with more general homelab stuff as well as time goes on.

 ## 🛠️ Hardware

 The core of my homelab is a single server but it's sufficiently beefy to run everything I need.
 Specs: